 Final Thoughts

-Hand sanitizer is generally allowed on planes, but they have certain restrictions because it is a liquid and its alcohol component.
+Hand sanitizer is generally allowed on planes, but they have certain restrictions because it is a liquid with alcohol component.

-However to reduce the spread of the pandemic most airlines and airport securities do allow more than the standard quality (3.4 oz / 100ml).
+At the pandemic time most airlines and airport securities do allow more than the standard quality (3.4 oz / 100ml).

 We hope this help.